Freetown: Government rejects seven million dollar offer for Kono diamond

 PV Staff

-The government of Sierra Leone has Thursday rejected a seven million United States dollar offer for the nearly 800 carat diamond recently found in Kono, east of the country by a pastor called Emmanuel Momoh.
+The government of Sierra Leone has Thursday rejected a seven million United States dollar offer for the over 700 carat diamond recently found in Kono, east of the country by a pastor called Emmanuel Momoh.

 According to Abdulai Bayraytay (photo) the Presidential Spokesman at State House in Freetown, the diamond may be taken outside the country to fetch a higher price, implying that government experts think the diamond is worth more than seven million dollars.